solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     ```csharp
     var foodInteractions = new Bogus.Faker<PurchaseFoodOrBeverage>()
+        .RuleFor(i => i.id, (fake) => Guid.NewGuid().ToString())
         .RuleFor(i => i.type, (fake) => nameof(PurchaseFoodOrBeverage))
         .RuleFor(i => i.unitPrice, (fake) => Math.Round(fake.Random.Decimal(1.99m, 15.99m), 2))
         .RuleFor(i => i.quantity, (fake) => fake.Random.Number(1, 5))
         .RuleFor(i => i.totalPrice, (fake, user) => Math.Round(user.unitPrice * user.quantity, 2))
-        .Generate(500);
+        .GenerateLazy(500);
     ```

     > As a reminder, the Bogus library generates a set of test data.
-In this example, you are creating 1000 items using the Bogus library and the rules listed above.
-The **GenerateLazy** method tells the Bogus library to prepare for a request of 500 items by returning a variable of type **IEnumerable<Transaction>**.
+In this example, you are creating 500 items using the Bogus library and the rules listed above.
+The **GenerateLazy** method tells the Bogus library to prepare for a request of 500 items by returning a variable of type **IEnumerable<PurchaseFoodOrBeverage>**.
 Since LINQ uses deferred execution by default, the items aren't actually created until the collection is iterated.

 1. Add the following foreach block to iterate over the ``PurchaseFoodOrBeverage`` instances: